-If you decide to further expand your Excel education, you'll be able to use the other books in this series to master even the most advanced Excel features.
+If you decide to further expand your Excel education, you'll be able to use the other books in this series to master advanced Excel features (such as Power Pivot, Power Query/Get & Transform, Dynamic Arrays and DAX) that are not even mentioned by many Excel text books as they are often ruled to be "out of scope".

-If you'd like to review the precise skills taught in each book you can view the full course outlines for Essential Skills and Expert Skills at: https://thesmartmethod.com.
+If you'd like to review the precise skills taught in each book, you can view the full course outlines for Essential Skills and Expert Skills at: https://thesmartmethod.com.